badnumbers/learn/src/intermediate/src/outputting-midi.md

 	MIDIEndPoint("SuperCollider", "in1")
 ```

-I want to sound MIDI data out through my Scarlett audio interface, so I create a `MIDIClient` corresponding to one of those devices by copying and pasting the appropriate device names into a call to `MIDIOut.newByName()`:
+I want to sound MIDI data out through my Scarlett audio interface, so I create a `MIDIOut` corresponding to one of those devices by copying and pasting the appropriate device names into a call to `MIDIOut.newByName()`:

 ```
 ~midiOut = MIDIOut.newByName("Scarlett 6i6 USB", "Scarlett 6i6 USB MIDI 1");